alexhokl/notes/chromeos.md

 - the virtual machine is `crosvm` which implements `kvm` and it is in Rust
 - VM managers `concierge` and `cicerone`
 - `concierge` kickstarts a VM and setup its network and peripherals.
 It is running in privileged mode
 - `cicerone` takes over the communication to VM and it is very stripped down version of `concierge` and it is not running in privileged mode.
-A started VM is not considered as trusted anymore by ChromeOS
+A started VM is not considered as trusted anymore by Chrome OS
 - `termina` is the VM root image and it is used to boot a container via `lxd`
 - `maitred` is the PID 1 process which behaves like `systemd`
 - `lxd` is a container type and has advantages over docker in terms of a bigger container
 - gtk and QT drivers are modified to fit `virtio-wayland` on ChromeOS
 - `sommelier` is a Wayland composer running inside guest container
   - each container would have its own instance of `sommelier` and, thus, the